EthanSiapno/Luck-Bot/README.md

   * Ask a Yes/No question and get greeted with support ... or sarcasm.
 * Fortune Cookie
   * Receive advice from a sometimes funny, sometimes wise fortune cookie.
+* RNG Chooser
+  * Provide a number of choices and the bot will pick one of the choices at random.
+Separate the choices with a space between each word.

 # Unimplemented: